keepworks/KWVerificationCodeView/README.md

 ![Interface Builder Screenshot](Screenshots/interfacebuilder.png)

-It is possile to set the default and selected colors of the underline in the *Storyboard*.
+The properties which can be directly set in the *Attributes Inspector* and their default values are as follows:

+- `Underline Color` - Dark grey color

+- `Underline Selected Color` - Black color

+- `Text Color` - Dark text color

+- `Text Size` - 24.0

+- `Text Font` - System font

+- `Text Field Background Color` - Clear color

+- `Text Field Tint Color` - Blue color

+- `Dark Keyboard` - Default keyboard apperance

 ### Methods

+The `KWVerificationCodeView` has the following methods:

+	hasValidCode() -> Bool

-`hasValidCode() -> Bool` - Returns true when the entered code is valid.
+Returns true when the entered code is valid.

+	getVerificationCode() -> String

-`getVerificationCode() -> String` - Returns the validation code.
+Returns the validation code.

-### Delegate
+### Protocols

+#### KWVerificationCodeViewDelegate

+KWVerificationCodeViewDelegate protocol has the following method:

+	didChangeVerificationCode()

-`KWVerificationCodeViewDelegate` has a method `didChangeVerificationCode()`, which you can implement to check for valid code in real time.
-This comes handy in situations where you have to enable the submit button only if the verification code is valid.
+Notifies that the text in `KWVerificationCodeView` has been changed.
+This is especially useful in situations where you have to enable the submit button only if the verification code is valid.

 ## Author